<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 Grids can help you center your subject precisely in the middle of the frame.

-You can also follow the rule of thirds to enhance your picture composition.
+You can also follow the rule of thirds to enhance your picture composition, which says you should aim to put your subject on one of the grid lines instead of in the middle.

 Check your camera settings to make sure that your grid feature is enabled: